nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 513
 00:31:46,265 --> 00:31:51,718
-[SPEAKER_05]: detail about the app, you know, JIRA and all of that stuff, the systems and
+[SPEAKER_05]: More detail about the app, you know, JIRA and all of that stuff, the systems and

 514
 00:31:51,698 --> 00:31:57,642
-[SPEAKER_05]: But I am getting a good flavor of where the issues with problems
+[SPEAKER_05]: But I am getting a good flavor of where the issues with problems are

 515
 00:31:57,622 --> 00:32:01,050
-[SPEAKER_05]: My piece of dishes is so overloaded.
+[SPEAKER_05]: Making sure the issues aren't overloaded.

 516
 00:32:01,030 --> 00:32:02,730
-[SPEAKER_05]: But yeah, this is good.
+[SPEAKER_05]: But yeah, but yeah, this is good.

 517
 00:32:02,810 --> 00:32:04,611